 IMMERSIVE AND INTERACTIVE RESEARCH GROUP

-The mission of the Immersive and Interactive Research Group is to spearhead innovative student research through industry partnership.
-The group's focus is to understand how immersive and interactive technology, such as virtual and augmented reality, can support and the delivery process of facilities.
+The mission of the Immersive and Interactive Research Group is to spearhead innovative research through industry partnership.
+The group's focus is to understand how immersive and interactive technology together with BIM, such as virtual and augmented reality, can support collaboration and the delivery process of facilities.

 An Evaluation of Best Practices for the development of BIM Execution Plans

 In this project, the IIR have set forward the goal of evaluating a large number of BIM Execution Plans to evaluate a set of guidelines for the development of BIM Execution Plans.

 A Framework of Procedural Considerations For Implementing Virtual Reality In Design Reviews - led by and in collaboration with Silvia Mastrolembo Ventura - Universita' di Brescia